 The EZ-Eye bolt is fully threaded, which can create friction, which then turns into heat.
-When the initial Nylock nut was threaded on, the nut "pushed" the anti-seize compound down the bolt as it was tight-ened.
+When the initial Nylock nut was threaded on to secure the bolt to the mast plate, the nut "pushed" the anti-seize compound down the bolt as it was tightened.
 Therefore, be sure to apply anti-seize to the 3/8" bolt again.